 Students planning to attend a two- or four-year institution before transferring to the College of Engineering should discuss the planned transfer with officials at both schools before embarking on a transfer program.
 The College of Engineering has recommended transfer course lists for most Iowa community colleges and some four-year colleges.
 Once students are enrolled in the College of Engineering, they must have prior approval for course work taken at other institutions.

 Contact Engineering Student Services for more information.

-By policy of the Board of Regents, State of Iowa, a student may apply a maximum of 64 s.h. of transfer credit earned at a two-year college toward the 128 s.h. required for the B.S.E.
+By policy of the Board of Regents, State of Iowa, a student may apply a maximum of 64 s.h. of transfer credit earned at a two-year college toward the minimum 128 s.h. required for the B.S.E.
 However, transfer credit from a two-year school in excess of 64 s.h. is used in computing grade-point average and may be used to satisfy course requirements, even though the semester hours cannot be counted toward the total required for graduation.
 A grade of C-minus or higher is required in order for transfer credit to be applied toward a degree requirement.

 For students in the College of Engineering, the substitution of an alternate course for a required course requires the approval of a petition.
 The Petition for Course Substitution form is available on the college's web site or at Engineering Student Services.
 The form must be completed by the student and must be approved by the student's advisor and by the chair of the engineering program in which the student is majoring.